Suikoden IV: Story

 The fruition of Elenor's plan to attack El Eal ultimately brings both she and the Hero face-to-face with Graham Cray.
 Cray summons an enormous tree-like creature, both to dispose of the Hero and to claim the Rune of Punishment for himself.
 The Hero defeats the tree, leaving a wounded Cray in the now-collapsing fortress.
 As the company flees, Elenor stays behind to confront Cray — her former student — and apparently dies along with him in El Eal's collapse.

 Just as the Hero escapes the fortress, Troy appears and challenges him to a final duel.
 They fight aboard a sinking ship, where the Hero claims victory.
 Returning the favor from before, the Hero offers Troy a lifeline, but Troy chooses to go down with the ship instead.
 El Eal explodes, forcing the Hero activate the Rune of Punishment one last time, followed by the Hero passing out.
 During his final vision of the Rune's memories the Hero sees an image of the deceased wife of Lino En Kuldes, presumably his mother, who seems to recognize him.

 Lino En Kuldes is shown holding a meeting of all the leaders of the Island Nations in Obel, where he proposes the creation of a new Island Nations Federation.
 The leaders unanimously agree to its creation, and Lino becomes its first chairman.
 The Hero is notably absent from this meeting.

 It is not made entirely clear what happened after the Hero saves the fleet; however, the final, post-credits scene shows the Hero floating motionless in a lifeboat, presumably sent away from the Island Nations to remove the Rune of Punishment which had caused so much destruction from the region.
 If the player recruited all 108 Stars of Destiny, the Hero then awakens and attempts to wave over the passing HQ ship.

-Audio

-Masahiko Kimura composed the music to Suikoden IV.
-The opening song, "La Mer" (English: The Sea), and the ending remix of "Into a World of Illusions" were composed and performed by coba.

-The soundtrack was released on 2 CDs as Genso Suikoden IV - Original Soundtrack on June 1, 2005.
-Genso Suikoden IV Music Collection ~Another World~, an arranged version with 11 tracks arranged by Yuji Yoshino, was later released on February 23, 2006.